-5,577,000 Shares
+1,500,000 Shares

-NABI BIOPHARMACEUTICALS

-Common Stock
+Common Stock k tha nt will be sold by the selling security holde r named in this prospectus.
+The selling security ho

-This prospectus relates to shares of our common stock that will be sold by the selling security holders named in this prospectus.
-The selling security holders acquired these shares from us in a private placement completed in July 2003.
-We will not receive any of the proceeds from the sale of those shares.
+This prospectus relates to shares of our common stock that will be sold by the selling security holder named in this prospectus.
+The selling security holder acquired these shares from us in a private placement in connection with our acquisition of certain assets from the selling security holder completed on August 2003.
+We will not receive any of the proceeds from the sale of these shares.
 Our common stock is traded on the Nasdaq National Market under the symbol "NABI."
-On October 8, 2003, the last reported sales price for our common stock on the Nasdaq National Market was \$10.27 per share.

-See "Risk Factors" beginning on page 3 of this Prospectus for factors you should consider before buying shares of our common stock.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or passed upon the adequacy or accuracy of this prospectus.
+On October 6, 2003, the last reported sales price for our common stock on the Nasdaq National Market was \$9.87 per share.
+See "Risk Factors" beginning on page 2 of this prospectus for a discussion of factors that you should consider before buying shares of our common stock.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-The date of this Prospectus is October , 2003.
+The date of this prospectus is October, 2003.

-OUR BUSINESS

-The Securities and Exchange Commission (the "SEC") allows us to "incorporate by reference" certain information that we file with it, which means that we can disclose important information to you by referring you to those documents.
-The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the SEC will update automatically, supplement and/or supersede this information.
-Any statement contained in a document incorporated or deemed to be incorporated by reference in this prospectus shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in this prospectus or in any other document which also is or is deemed to be incorporated by reference in this prospectus modifies or supersedes such statement.
-Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
-You should read the following summary together with the more detailed information regarding our company, our common stock and our financial statements and notes to those statements appearing elsewhere in this prospectus or incorporated herein by reference.
-References in this prospectus to "our company," "we," "our," and "us" refer to Nabi Biopharmaceuticals.
+TABLE OF CONTENTS

+SUMMARY OF THE OFFERING

+RISK FACTORS

+WHERE YOU CAN FIND MORE INFORMATION

+DISCLOSURE REGARDING FORWARD-LOOKING STATEMENTS

+SECURITY HOLDER

+PLAN OF DISTRIBUTION

+USE OF PROCEEDS

+LEGAL MATTERS

+EXPERTS

+CONSENT OF ERNST & YOUNG LLP - FORT LAUDERDALE

+CONSENT OF ERNST & YOUNG LLP - BOSTON

+TABLE OF CONTENTS

+Page

+Nabi Biopharmaceuticals 1

+Summary of the Offering 1

+Risk Factors 2

+Where You Can Find More Information 10

+Disclosure Regarding Forward-Looking Statements 11

+Security Holder 12

+Plan of Distribution 14

+Use of Proceeds 16

+Legal Matters 16

+Experts 16

+You should rely only on the information contained in this prospectus or incorporated by reference.
+We have not authorized anyone to provide you with different information.
+This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or any sale of our common stock.

+You should carefully read this entire prospectus and the documents incorporated by reference before buying shares of our common stock.
+In this prospectus, "we," "us," and "our" refer to Nabi Biopharmaceuticals.